Electricity-LCA/electricity_lca/README.md

 ```commandline
 venv create -r requirement.txt
 ```
-7. Run `src/orm/create_database.py` to initalize the database schema and load static data
+7. Run `python src/setup/setup.py` to initalize the database schema and load static data
 8. Run all tests under `tests/`

 # How to use